Features and overview map

 We use pumping stations to pump water into and out of the area.
 This helps us combat drought or high water levels, for example.
 We also treat the water used by residents and businesses.

-With a working area of 144,000 hectares and a population of almost 400,000, we have an area full of challenges.
+With a region of 144,000 hectares and home to almost 400,000 people, we have an area full of challenges.

 In short: our water authority manages a unique area where all these developments have a major impact on our work.

-Where do we do our work?
+Where do we work?

-Noorderzijlvest on the map
+Noorderzijlvest on the Map

 • A piece of Friesland, the Frisian part of Lauwersmeer.

-Not sure which water board you live in?
+Not sure which water authority is yours?